bbauska/UC-Davis-JS-Basics/readme.md

   alt="Google chrome inspect console." />
 <!-- [](./images/media/image52.png){width="5.0in" height="3.071581364829396in"} -->

-And you have to right click on the white area, you can&apos;t right click on an element.
+<p>And you have to right click on the white area, you can&apos;t right click on
+an element.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 53. inspect console right side (39) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->